sailingbikeruk/VBA_NSlookup/README.md

 Original code is from https://www.geekality.net/2016/03/07/excel-function-for-nslookup-in-worksheet/

 Add the code to a module in the Excel Visual Basic editor.

-Save as an Excel Add-in - recommended location at the time of writing is %appdata%\Roaming\Microsoft\AddIns
+Save as an Excel Add-in, the recommended location at the time of writing is %appdata%\Roaming\Microsoft\AddIns

 - Enable the add-in in Excel - File > Options > Add-ins
 - At the bottom of the add-ins windows make sure "Excel Add-Ins" is selected in the Manage drop down box